alexthecat123/CAT-16/README.md

 # Files/Folders:
   - The **ROMs** folder contains the binary files that I burned into the five EEPROMs that I used to store the computer's microcode.
+  - The **Docs** folder contains the schematics and other documents that I drew while creating the computer.
+Once again, while the documents are mostly accurate, the final design of the computer differs in certain ways from the design laid out by the documents.
   - The **samples** folder contains several assembly language sample programs that I wrote for the CAT-16.
 They are outlined below.
     - **BCDConverter.txt** converts a number to binary coded decimal so that it can be displayed on the computer's character LCD.
     - **cats.txt** expresses my love for cats by repeatedly printing the message "I love cats so much!" on the LCD.